heathersummers/STAT545-hw-Summers-Heather/hw01/README.md

 ### STAT545-hw01-Summers-Heather
 [Return to Main Page](https://github.com/heathersummers/STAT545-hw-Summers-Heather)

+This folder contains homework assignment #1 for Heather Summers.

+For the completed homework 01 please see the [Markdown file](https://github.com/heathersummers/STAT545-hw-Summers-Heather/blob/master/hw01/hw01_gapminder.md) and the [R Markdown file](https://github.com/heathersummers/STAT545-hw-Summers-Heather/blob/master/hw01/hw01_gapminder.Rmd).
+Also a link to the instructions for this assignment can be found on the [STAT545 Website](http://stat545.com/hw01_edit-README.html).

 ![Hamilton, Ontario](https://c2.staticflickr.com/6/5598/15666723002_d9ee7d4778_b.jpg)

 Hello, my name is ***Heather*** and I am from Hamilton, Ontario, Canada!
 I recently graduated with an Honours Bachelor of Science from the Integrated Science program at McMaster University with a biology concentration.
 I am an MSc student in the Department of Geography working under the supervision of Dr. Simon Donner.
 I will be pursuing research on climate change and the impact that it has on coral reef biomes.